User experience is all about reducing friction for the end-user

 How do I delight my customers with good user experience?

-A widely used quote of the design world is “good design is invisible”.
+A widely used quote in the design world is “good design is invisible”.
 Of course, this also applies to good design in user experience.
-If your user’s interaction is so seamless that they can get from point A to B on autopilot, then you’ve got some great user experience.
-As we mentioned briefly in “Usability” — this is what creating less friction for your users’ means.
+If your user’s interaction is so seamless that they can get from point A to B on autopilot, then you’ve got a great user experience.
+As we mentioned briefly in “Usability” — this is what creating less friction for your users means.

 One of the best examples of a frictionless experience is, of course, Google’s search engine.
 It comes as no surprise that user experience is something Google cares about greatly since they take it into consideration when ranking your website.